newcompany123/Subway_server/README.md

 # MySubway v1.0

-MySubway is an app that you can keep your own recipe of Subway sandwich.\
+MySubway is an app that you can keep your own recipe of Subway sandwich.
-You can also try a various type of sandwich recipes registered on the app.\
+You can also try a various type of sandwiches registered on the app.
-Even when you actually visit Subway, you can make good use of the app when ordering sandwich.\
+Even when you actually visit Subway to order sandwiches, you can make good use of the app.
-Instead of being hesitating for yourself telling the clerk each ingredients of your sandwich, just read your saved recipe in MySubway.
+Instead of hesitating to choose every ingredient you want, just open Mysubway app and read your recipe.\
+With MySubway, your Subway life would be much simpler!

 <br>